 Army Rangers conduct short-term-notice deployments using many methods of infiltration.
 Army Rangers may make raids into hostile territory to capture enemy personnel or materials.
 They may rescue civilians or military prisoners of war.
 Army Rangers can conduct airborne missions.
 Rangers collect information on their missions to use against enemy forces in subsequent operations.

 Requirements for soldiers include being accepted into airborne training and having an occupation included in the 75th Regiment.
 Rangers must pass a physical and a technical knowledge exam.
 They must show good character and be able to attain a clearance for secret information.

 Upon conditional acceptance into the Rangers, volunteers must complete the Ranger Assessment and Selection Program (RASP).
 All RASP students learn basic first aid for use in critical situations.
 Additional training after assignment to a battalion may include language instruction and U.S. Army Ranger School.

 Salary and Job Outlook

 Salary for an Army Ranger depends upon rank and length of service.
 According to the Army's 2014 pay scale, an E-1 private with less than two years of service makes $18,378 in basic pay, while a captain with six years of service earns basic pay of $64,983.60.

 In addition to basic pay, Army Rangers receive health care, free housing, and food allowances.
 Some Rangers also earn special supplements based on their skills.

-The U.S. Bureau of Labor Statistics (BLS) predicted that employment opportunities in the military would remain strong from 2012 through 2022 (www.bls.gov).
-However, the BLS notes, political events affect the demand for recruits, so employment could vary.
+The U.S. Bureau of Labor Statistics predicted that employment opportunities in the military would see little to no change through 2024.
+However, the BLS notes political events affect the demand for recruits, so employment could vary.